containers/podman-compose/CONTRIBUTING.md

 coverage report
 coverage html
 ```
 7. Commit your code to your fork's branch.
    - Make sure you include a `Signed-off-by` message in your commits.
 Read [this guide](https://github.com/containers/common/blob/main/CONTRIBUTING.md#sign-your-prs) to learn how to sign your commits
    - In the commit message reference the Issue ID that your code fixes and a brief description of the changes.
-Example: `Fixes #516: allow empty network`
+Example: `Fixes #516: Allow empty network`
-7. Open a PR to `containers/podman-compose:devel` and wait for a maintainer to review your work.
+8. Open a pull request to `containers/podman-compose:devel` and wait for a maintainer to review your work.

 ## Adding new commands

-To add a command you need to add a function that is decorated
+To add a command, you need to add a function that is decorated with `@cmd_run`.

-with `@cmd_run` passing the compose instance, command name and
-description.
-This function must be declared `async` the wrapped
-function should accept two arguments the compose instance and
+The decorated function must be declared `async` and should accept two arguments: The compose instance and the
-the command-specific arguments (resulted from python's `argparse`
+command-specific arguments (resulted from the Python's `argparse` package).

-package) inside that command you can run PodMan like this
-`await compose.podman.run(['inspect', 'something'])`and inside
-that function you can access `compose.pods` and `compose.containers`
+In this function, you can run Podman (e.g. `await compose.podman.run(['inspect', 'something'])`), access `compose.pods`,
+`compose.containers` etc.

-...etc.
-Here is an example
+Here is an example:

 ```
 @cmd_run(podman_compose, 'build', 'build images defined in the stack')